chaiitanyasangani88/SlackPush/README.md

 # SlackPush - Logging to Slack made easy

-SlackPush provides a wrapper on requests to push messages, logs, exceptions and attachements to slack.
+SlackPush provides a wrapper on requests to push messages, logs, exceptions and attachments to slack.
 It also supports basic formating: Bold and Perforated.

 ## Installation